welvet/SillyTavern-MessageSummarize/README.md

 ### Description
 - This extension reworks how memory is stored by summarizing each message individually, rather than all at once.
-- Summaries are injected into the prompt at two levels: short-term memory and long-term memory.
+- Summaries are injected into the main prompt at two levels: short-term memory and long-term memory.
 - Short term memory rotates out the most recent message summaries automatically.
 - Long-term memory stores summaries of manually-marked messages beyond the short-term limit.

-Pros compared to the built-in summarization:
+Benefits compared to the built-in summarization:
 - Summarizing messages individually (as opposed to all at once) gets more accurate summaries and is less likely to miss details.
-- Because each memory is stored separately, old summaries do not change when new ones are added.
+- Because memory storage is not handled by an LLM, old summaries will never change over time.
 - Each summary is attached to the message it summarizes, so deleting a message removes only the associated memory.
 - Short-term memory guarantees that relevant info is always available from the most recent messages, but goes away once no longer relevant according to a set limit.
 - Long-term memory allows you to choose which details are important to remember, keeping them available for longer, up to a separate limit.

-Cons, with attempted solutions:
-- If you use Context Shifting, performing the summarizations on each message breaks it.
-To reduce this, I have added a feature that allows you to define a batch size, summarizing multiple messages at once (still one at a time).
-This allows you to use context shifting for longer before summarizations occur.
-- Summarizing a single message can sometimes miss important context from previous messages.
-I've added the ability to include a few previous messages (and/or summaries) in the summarization prompt as context.

 ### Notable Features
-- Configuration profiles: save and load different configurations profiles and set one to be auto-loaded for each character.
+- Configuration profiles: save and load different configurations profiles and set one to be auto-loaded for each character or chat.
 - Popout config menu: customize summarization settings, injection settings, and auto-summarization message inclusion criteria.
-- Handles swiping, editing, and deleting messages.
+- A separate interface for viewing and editing all memories in your chat.
 - Summaries are optionally displayed in small text below each message, colored according to their status:
   - Green: Included in short-term memory
   - Blue: Marked for long-term memory (included in short-term or long-term memory)
   - Red: Marked for long-term memory, but now out of context.
   - Grey: Excluded

-### Usage
+### Installation and Usage
 - Install the extension in ST using the github link: https://github.com/qvink/qvink_memory
 - To mark a message for long-term memory, click the "brain" icon in the message button menu.
 - To re-summarize a message, click the "Quote" icon in the message button menu.
 - To edit a summary, click on the summary text directly or click the "pen" icon in the message button menu.
-- To summarize an existing chat, go to the config and click the "Mass re-summarization" button next to the "Summarization" section (two curved arrows).
+- To perform actions on multiple summaries at once, go to the config and click "Edit Memory".
+Here you can filter for specific memories or manually select memories to modify.
 - To only summarize certain characters in a group chat, open the group chat edit menu and scroll down to the member list.
 Click the glowing "brain" icon to toggle whether that character will be automatically summarized (if you have auto-summarization enabled).

 ### How to use the Dev branch
+**Note: The dev branch requires that you use the latest version of the SillyTavern staging branch.**

 ST doesn't have an easy way to switch extension branches, so you'll need to use git.
 In your command line, go to the folder where extension is stored.
 This should look something like`SillyTavern/data/<user>/extensions/qvink_memory`.